 Administrators will enforce district policy.
 NO EXCEPTIONS.
 See PCSSD handbook.

-Students must always be in their designated areas.
+Designated Areas: Students must always stay in their designated areas.*

 *Failure to be in your designated area will result in Level 1 consequences.

 Sylvan Hills Middle School is fortunate to have on staff PCSSD security officers as well as a law enforcement officer from the Sherwood Police Department.
 This officer is employed by the city of Sherwood as a resource to students, staff, and parents, and is housed on campus.
 Any student may have access to the security officers and the school resource officer (SRO).
 All students will follow the directives of both the security officers and the SRO and must be respectful to these individuals at all times.
 Failure to do so may result in disciplinary actions.
 Students and parents are advised that all students or campus visitors shall be subject to search of their person and property.
 (A.C.A.
 6-21-608)